Hernia Mesh Infection

 Mesh Design

-Infections can occur with any type of mesh, but some mesh designs have higher rates of infection.
-For example, meshes made from materials such as extended polytetrafluoroethylene (ePTFE) and polyethylene terephthalate (polyester) are more likely to become infected.
+While infection can occur with any type of mesh, some mesh designs carry higher rates of infection.
+For example, mesh made from materials such as extended polytetrafluoroethylene (ePTFE) and polyethylene terephthalate (polyester) are more likely to become infected.

 Meshes made with a small pore size are more prone to infection.
 Bacteria hide in the small pores and immune cells can’t get to them to fight them.